scale-tone/food-trucks-engineering-challenge/README.md

   ![image](https://user-images.githubusercontent.com/5447190/152693969-0d4592b1-a4fd-482c-80f2-999b04aee4d7.png)

-Navigate to that URL with your browser and observe the app runnning.
+Navigate to that URL with your browser and observe the app running.

 The deployment script has some optional parameters, that allow you to customize resource names and other things.
 See [the commments here](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/deploy.ps1#L1).